isabellarmonteiro/Bangladesh/docs/rice/04_rice.md

 > Main Constraints
 >
 > Water and land availability are significant challenges for rice production in Bangladesh, making it nearly impossible to expand cultivation areas further.
-> \
-> \
+>
-> - Groundwater Scarcity: In the Northwestern regions, limited groundwater availability restricts irrigation, particularly affecting Boro rice production.
+> - <b>Groundwater Scarcity</b>: In the Northwestern regions, limited groundwater availability restricts irrigation, particularly affecting Boro rice production.
-> \
-> \
+>
-> - Flooding: In low-lying areas along major rivers, frequent flooding during the monsoon season causes substantial losses of Aman rice.
+> - <b>Flooding</b>: In low-lying areas along major rivers, frequent flooding during the monsoon season causes substantial losses of Aman rice.
-> \
-> \
+>
-> - Saline Intrusion: In the Southern Coastal districts, salinity intrusion during the dry season results in significant losses, particularly for Boro rice crops.
+> - <b>Saline Intrusion</b>: In the Southern Coastal districts, salinity intrusion during the dry season results in significant losses, particularly for Boro rice crops.
+>
+> - <b>Declining Land Availability</b>: Per capita availability of agricultural land is decreasing due to population growth and the conversion of farmland to industrial and urban uses.